From Keeping Secrets To Chasing Dreams

 Darien decided to change his eating habits after learning about veganism from a family member in St. Louis.
 But in his community, “nobody really understood what it was, and after they did, they were turned off by it because they thought it wasn't for them, [that] it's not for people of lower income.”

 Darien started experimenting with the traditional recipes of his childhood, using affordable ingredients with vegan modifications.
-The result was Hood Vegan.
-Darien plans on publishing a cookbook later this year.
-He also envisions a Hood Vegan branded clothing line and, one day, vegan restaurants and hotels.
+The result was The Hood Vegan Cookbook, his collection of plant-based recipes published in 2023, and his Facebook page, Hood Vegan.
+Darien also envisions a Hood Vegan branded clothing line and, one day, vegan restaurants and hotels.

 But one of Darien's greatest passions is his Facebook group, Hood Vegan.
 Darien believes veganism can and should be accessible within any culture and budget.
 He uses Hood Vegan to educate and inspire, sharing traditional recipes from his childhood using affordable ingredients with vegan modifications.